hwirth/MyNode/README.md

   * Basic user and session management so a game lobby can be implemented
   * JSON request verification mechanism (syntax, permissions)

+## Code Quality
+It is a prototype the grew out of proportions.
+Some things a pretty crude.

 ## Overview
 ![server_block_diagram]
 ![client_block_diagram]